AndreaLolli2912/Ego4D-NLQ/README.md

 ```

 *(If you are working with v1 annotations, simply replace `v2` with `v1`.)*
 Open the notebook and run all, and the plots will be generated automatically.
-That’s it — no videos are required for the exploration step.

 ## Benchmark: VSLBase & VSLNet with Omnivore and EgoVLP features